Tutorial: Set the Threshold to Disconnect Inactive Clients

 This tutorial shows how to adjust Access Server's threshold for disconnecting inactive clients.

-Access Server can push a command to a connected OpenVPN client with the instruction to gracefully disconnect when the connection is in a very low-use state (idling).
-This is determined by a threshold of the number of bytes transferred over a span of time.
+Access Server can send a command to a connected OpenVPN client, instructing it to gracefully disconnect when the connection is in a low-use state (idling).
+This is determined by a threshold of the number of bytes transferred within a specified time frame.
 When the OpenVPN tunnel is not being actively used, the OpenVPN client automatically disconnects itself.

 An installed Access Server.